cassgvp/WIN-Open-Neuroimaging-Community/docs/events/doc-hack-1.md

 | 12:00 - 13:00 | Lunch! |   |
 | 13:00 - 16:00 | Group work on training documentation, policy and strategy | Create materials and practices to share with others via the Open WIN repository |
 | 16:00 - 17:00 | Feedback on group work | Share successes, challenges, identify gaps and plan next stages  |

+## Register

+To register for the Hack Day, please visit eventbrite (link to follow)

+## Have your questions answered

+Before the hack day, we will host an open "Ask Me Anything" (AMA) day where you can ask questions about the event or what to expect.

+The AMA will be held on **Thursday 15th October, 10:00-17:00 BST (UTC+1)**.

+To book a slot on the AMA, please go to [calendly.com/cassandra-gould-van-praag](calendly.com/cassandra-gould-van-praag) and select a convenient  time on **Thursday 15th October**.